MONTANA AND oregon Personal Injury Attorneys

 10-15% of E. Coli 0:157 cases progress to Hemolytic uremic syndrome (HUS) which is a deadly condition from the verocytoxin producing E. coli 0157.
 Some impairment of renal function results from this side effect.
 Dialysis is common and in some cases a kidney transplant is required.

 Other foodborne illnesses include Campylobacter, which is a common cause of diarrheal illness in the United States.
 According to the CDC, 13 cases are diagnosed each year for each 100,000 persons.
 Foodborne botulism occurs when a person ingests the toxin, which already is present in the contaminated food.
 Salmonella also cause diarrhea, fever, and abdominal cramps but occur in a much shorter incubation period of 12 hours to 3 days.
 In some cases, hospitalization may be required.
 If the diarrhea spread from the intestines to the blood stream this may cause severe injury or death.
 Shigella infections are also caused by contact or consumption of contaminated food.
 In a small percentage, of cases serious complications may result.
 Food allergies may also be serious.
 For example, some people have severe life threatening complications.
 This occurs when a product is labeled peanut free but is actually not so.
 A recall usually follows.
-If you have suffered an illness as a result of food poisoning, contact a foodborne illness attorney in Montana right away by calling (406) 625-0100.
+If you have suffered an illness as a result of food poisoning, contact a foodborne illness attorney in Montana and Oregon right away by calling (406) 625-0100.

 Food Safety Facts From the CDC